 - Can you walk me through your decision-making process?

 Each of these questions allows you to listen to your team members and support them however they most need it.
 Your staff will still make mistakes, but through open communication, you can understand where they went wrong and how everyone can improve in the future.
-Hence, always keep communication flowing, especially in hybrid work environments, where the process is even more complex than usual.
+Hence, always keep communication flowing.
+This is especially critical when navigating what a hybrid work schedule means in practice, as these environments make collaboration more complex than traditional office settings.

 Make work-life balance a core value